:max_bytes(150000):strip_icc()/Web_1500-SPR_OverallGroup_1-257eabf1c56e4e2ea8a64b750d109beb.jpg)

 Base not included

-We gave this product, with its aluminum frame and dyed acrylic canopy, top marks for a multitude of reasons: its ease of assembly; sturdiness and durability; one-hand crank, and one-button tilt mechanism; and water resistance.
-We were enthusiastic about how well it effectively kept the sun off a fairly large area—it shaded the area so completely, our tester didn’t need to increase the brightness on his laptop.
+We gave this product, with its aluminum frame and dyed acrylic canopy, top marks for a multitude of reasons: its ease of assembly, sturdiness, durability, one-hand crank and one-button tilt mechanism, and water resistance.
+We were enthusiastic about how well it effectively kept the sun off a fairly large area—it shaded the area so completely, we didn’t need to increase our laptop's screen brightness while sitting underneath it.

 The only downside is the package lacks a base, which, depending on the materials, can cost $50 or more.
 (In fact, it was rare to find a standard-style-type product that did.)
 Despite this, we find the EliteShade an excellent value.